zorrobyte/dev/notes/Scientific-Paper-Notes.md

   - state point first, then support it
   - consider giving mini-introductions about organization
     + whole paper 1 paragraph
-    + section 1 setence
+    + section 1 sentence
   - writing abstract and intro first helps with paper writing and organization
-  - writing rest of paper first helps writing abstrant and intro later
+  - writing rest of paper first helps writing abstract and intro later
-  - writing abstract and intro first will most likely be less effort to write paper as abstrant and intro are shorter and provide roadmap for paper
+  - writing abstract and intro first will most likely be less effort to write paper as abstract and intro are shorter and provide road map for paper
   - provide what task is, or what goal is, as motivation for technical details
 * getting started
   - talk it out